Why Ananse goes on sick leave

 That won't stop the truth being told: Ours is a most amazing country, Jomo.
 Absolutely amazing.
 Sometimes the conduct of our affairs is so weird and wacky, Jomo:

 This week, a machine at the Weija Water Treatment Plant which supplies water to the capital of our almighty republic malfunctioned.
 The water company and the authorities searched the entire landscape of the country and could not find a single engineer able to fix the machine.

 Off to South Africa they went in search of a magician to come around and fix the rogue contraption refusing to pump water.
-In the meantime, residents to the East of the capital wracked by thirst and uncomfortable under sweaty skin poured out into the open spaces in desperate search of the precious fluid of life: Water from the plant had dropped from more than 55 million gallons a day to slightly more then ten million gallons.
+In the meantime, residents to the East of the capital wracked by thirst and uncomfortable under sweaty skin poured out into the open spaces in desperate search of the precious fluid of life: Water from the plant had dropped from more than 55 million gallons a day to slightly more than 10 million gallons.

-Worse is most likely to come and it wont have anything to do with defective engine parts and local engineers who lost their technical manuals and training notes.
-It will be our Nemesis for transgression against the environment over the centuries.
+Worse is most likely to come and it won't have anything to do with defective engine parts and local engineers who lost their technical manuals and training notes.
+It will be our nemesis for transgression against the environment over the centuries.

 The warning signs came on strong at the end of last year but we were too consumed as usual with the sensational, the mundane and political propaganda to notice.

 It does not make geographical, meteorological or scientific sense for a whole season to vanish.
 Ask any Ghanaian octogenarian if you find one: The north easterlies have always blown right on time from across the Sahel every December without fail.
 Now, come the year 2009 AD, and there is no harmattan at all!
 Instead searing atmospheric heat has threatened to roast the nation.
 Take it from a real old-time native of the Savanna:

 The harmattan has sometimes been so severe that regular acquaintances have met without recognising each other, because of the effect of the moisture-sapped, extremely dry and wind-swept dust on the physical appearance of people.